Albert Paul Weiss

 Albert Paul Weiss (September 15, 1879 – April 3, 1931) was a German American behavioral psychologist, theorist, scientist, and experimentalist.
 He was born in Steingrund, Germany.
 His family moved to the United States shortly after his birth and lived in St. Louis, MO.
 He was raised in a household of scholarly and philosophical interests although neither of his parents were highly educated.
 He attended University of Missouri for both undergraduate and graduate school and eventually earned his PhD there in 1916.
 Weiss initially planned on majoring in physics, mathematics, and philosophy until he was inspired by his professor Max Meyer to become a psychologist.
 After earning his PhD, he went to Ohio State University where he did research and taught up until his death.
 While in school, Weiss became interested in the physiological and sociological aspects of philosophy.
 He was interested in the role of language in human behavior and used biology, physics, and chemistry to examine human behaviors.
 He died of heart disease in 1931.

 Professional accomplishments

 As a scientist, Weiss emphasized the importance of applying scientific methods to studying non-physical concepts.
 He used his scientific background to change how psychological research methods were previously done.
 Weiss redefined the subject manner and problem being studied in more scientific terms.
 His language studies were one of the first of the time and as a result he is highly regarded by the Linguistic Society of America.
 In 1918 he was named Professor of Experimental Psychology, a title that he held until his death.

 He became the president of the Ohio Academy of Science in 1922 and also went on to become president of the Midwestern Psychological Association in 1929.
 He was a member of many academic societies including Phi Beta Kappa, Sigma Xi, Phi Delta Kappa, and Alpha Psi Delta.
-He was also an associate editor for Journal of General Psychology.
+He was also an associate editor for The Journal of General Psychology.